ontio/ontology-DID/docs/en/claim_spec.md

 - Commit attest

     ```
-    bool Commit(byte[] claimId, byte[] committerOntId);
+    bool Commit(byte[] claimId, byte[] committerOntId, byte[] ownerOntId);
     ```

     In the attest contract, the unique identifier of a claim is the claim ID.
-It is the first parameter; The committerOntId is the ONT identity of the attester.
+It is the first parameter; The committerOntId is the ONT identity of the attester.The ownerOntId is the ONT identity of the owner.

     This function will return `true` if and only if the claim is not attested, and the function is called by the committer; Otherwise, it will return `false`.